markgordon22/Travel-Tips-Ireland/README.md

 ## The project Goal

 The goal of this project is to make a top quality travel website with beautiful imagery of places in Ireland.
-The target market is specifically for people from outside of Ireland wishing to travel too Ireland.
+The target market is specifically for people from outside of Ireland wishing to travel too Ireland at some point in the future.

 # User Goals